cmanziel/cmanziel.github.io/content/post/pnglib/index.md

 ## PNG file structure

-According to the [PNG specification](https://www.w3.org/TR/png-3) a PNG file has to contain at least each one of this chunks of data:
+According to the [PNG specification](https://www.w3.org/TR/png-3) a PNG file has to contain at least each one of these chunks of data:

 ### IHDR